reinaldorossetti/playwright-kotlin-junit5/README.md

-# Microsoft Playwright - Java API
+# Microsoft Playwright - Koltin Project Automation Test

 Microsoft has a new open source web automation tool, Playwright.
 It recently released support for Java\Kotlin.
 Here are example tests that demonstrate how to use Playwright, including creating Page Objects, Junit 5 e Allure Report.